 The European Commission is ultimately responsible for the running of the European Solidarity Corps.
 It manages the budget and sets priorities, targets and criteria for the initiative on an on-going basis.
 Furthermore, it guides and monitors the general implementation, follow-up and evaluation of the initiative at European level.
-The European Commission also bears the overall responsibility for the supervision and coordination of the structures in charge of implementing the initiative at national level.
+The European Commission also bears the overall responsibility for the supervision and coordination of the structures in charge of implementing the Programme.